OyvindSabo/compendiums/tdt4305-big-data-architecture/02-hadoop.md

 ## Map functions
 Mapper maps input key/value pairs to a set of intermediate key/value pairs.
-The Mapper outputs are sorted and then partitioned per Reducer.
+The Mapper outputs are sorted and then partitioned per Reducer.\
-Input: (key, value)
+Input: (key, value)\
 Output: list(key, value)

 ## Reduce functions
-Reducer reduces a set of intermediate values which share a key to a smaller set of values.
+Reducer reduces a set of intermediate values which share a key to a smaller set of values.\
-Input: (key, list(values))
+Input: (key, list(values))\
 Output: list(key, value)

 ## Two techniques which makes fault tolerance on DataNodes unnecessary
-- DataNodes send regular heart beats to NameNode, and if they don't the data they were in possession of is replicated from another DataNode containing the same data, to yet another DataNode, so failure of one node does not prevent access to any particular block.
+- DataNodes send regular heart beats to NameNode, and if they don't, the data they were in possession of is replicated from another DataNode containing the same data, to yet another DataNode, so failure of one node does not prevent access to any particular block.
 - Each data block also has a checksum which can be used to discover disk faults.

 Hadoop also allows for multiple redundant copies of the NameNode, so there is no single point of failure.
 In previous Hadoop versions, each cluster only ha one name node, and if it failed, it had to be restarted.
 That being said, the NameNode is able to recreate the system image from the DataNodes.